planetarium/UniLibplanet/docs/scoreboard.md

 You might be wondering why `UpdateScoreBoardText()` is tied to `BlockRenderer` and not to `ActionRenderer` above.
-This is because This is because the context passed on by an `ActionRenderer` does not have a sufficient amount of information to recursively search the internal state storage.
+This is because the context passed on by an `ActionRenderer` does not have a sufficient amount of information to recursively search the internal state storage.
 Note how `tip.Hash` is used when searching for scores.
-By design, due to how an `IAction` is executed on a blockchain, this piece of information cannot be retrieved when at the time of execution of the `IAction`.
+By design, due to how an `IAction` is executed on a blockchain, this piece of information cannot be retrieved at the time of execution of an `IAction`[^1].

 Test by building and running again.
 Even though you might have some click counts already stored on your local chain, your `ScoreBoard` might show